MattPinder/MastersProject/README.md

 ## Possible next step
-As found in Alvar's thesis - use Mauve to align our genomes to a reference obtainin good Blast hits, to assess whether our genome can be considered complete, or if there are obvious exclusions.
+As found in Alvar's thesis - use Mauve to align our genomes to a reference obtaining good Blast hits, to assess whether our genome can be considered complete, or if there are obvious exclusions.

 * Re-check KAAS?